juanjuanzero/FlowMonitoringInspections/README.md

 # FlowMonitoringInspections
 An MVC project to track inspections at different sites throught the system

+DESIGN
+*when a manhole and a telog is set together, that makes a SITE *a SITE can have a list of equipment, consisting of flow meters, and sensors.

 TODO
-*Add Connection String to WebConfig File (done) *Change the data model from site to other models of the data.
+*Add Connection String to WebConfig File (done) *Change the data model from site to other models of the data. (done) *fix siteview model for manhole edits. (done)
-*Add Views for Showing Site Attributes.
+*Add Views for Showing Site Attributes. (done)
 *Run the Project and Test Functionality
 *Introduct EF Migrations